moondance-labs/tanssi-docs/node-operators/appchain-node/rpc-systemd.md

 ## Download the Latest Release {: #download-latest-release }

-Every new release includes two different node binaries, one for EVM-compatible Appchains and another one for Substrate Appchains.
+Every new release includes two node binaries, one for EVM-compatible Appchains and another for Substrate Appchains.
 To get started, run the following command to get the latest release binary that matches your Appchain type and make it executable:

 === "EVM-Compatible Appchain"